Vaccine Science: Evaluating Scientific Information and Studies

 For example, speaking about the same study, a scientist might say, “This study shows that drinking 100 cups of coffee every day for 10 years leads to a two-fold increase in the risk of developing stomach cancer.”
 Whereas, a person from the anti-coffee drinker’s club might say “This study confirms that drinking coffee causes cancer.”

 - Journalists often talk about presenting a balanced story.
 However, a few caveats are important to remember here:

-- An expert and a parent might be represented as presenting a balanced story, but if one is motivated by data and the other a personal experience, this is not balance.
+- An expert and a parent might be included so as to present a balanced story, but if one is motivated by data and the other a personal experience, this is not balance.
 It is scientifically based versus emotionally based information.

 - The goal of a journalist is to appease a large audience.
-One of the tools that allow for ratings or skyrocketing readership in the industry is controversy.
+One of the tools that allows for ratings or skyrocketing readership in the media is controversy.
 Painting an accurate picture may be secondary to the goal of “getting a reaction.”